gideonadeti/task-manager/README.md

 This project is continuously evolving, and I plan to keep improving it with new features and enhancements.
 Some planned additions include:

-- **Notifications**: Real-time notifications for task reminders, due dates, and important updates
+- **Push Notifications**: Real-time push notifications for task reminders and due dates (PWA install functionality is complete; push notifications to be added)
+- **Offline Support**: Service worker-based caching for offline access to tasks
 - More features coming soon...

 ## Acknowledgments